sigstore/root-signing/README.md

 ### Root locations

-The current root is published on a GCS bucket located at `https://storage.googleapis.com/sigstore-tuf-root`.
+The current root is published on a GCS bucket located at `https://storage.googleapis.com/sigstore-tuf-root`, and is addressable via CDN at `https://tuf-repo-cdn.sigstore.dev`.

-The pre-production root is published on a GCS bucket located at `https://storage.googleapis.com/sigstore-preprod-tuf-root`.
+The pre-production root is published on a GCS bucket located at `https://storage.googleapis.com/sigstore-preprod-tuf-root`, and is addressable via CDN at `https://tuf-preprod-repo-cdn.sigstore.dev`.

 ## Sigstore Root Keyholders